vmactions/freebsd-vm/README.md

 The `runs-on: macos-latest` must be `macos-latest`.

 The `envs: 'MYTOKEN MYTOKEN2'` is the env names that you want to pass into freebsd vm.
+These are optional, but `ASSUME_ALWAYS_YES: yes` is mandatory if you are going to use `pkg install` in the `prepare` phase later on.

 The `run: xxxxx `  is the command you want to run in freebsd vm.